apiaryio/console-proxy/README.md

 the parent page and child frame.
 If the child frame hadn't set up its end of the channel, for instance, `onReady` would never get called.

-Once you've rendered an instance of the component, you can send requests throught its instance method `request`.
+Once you've "rendered" an instance of the component, you can send requests throught its instance method `request`.
 In order to use it, you might want to save the component instance using the `ref` property provided by `React`